Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "You always did like the intellectuals," Shoo grinned evilly.

-"Oh, you’d be surprised…" Ayma chittered softly.
+"Oh, you’d be surprised..."
+Ayma chittered softly.
 "Come on.
 We need to leave in the morning.
 It’d be nice if we could just relax for a while... catch up *properly* at last.
-I think you have a lot to tell us…Did I hear correctly that people tried to *kill* you?"
+I think you have a lot to tell us...
+Did I hear correctly that people tried to *kill* you?"

 Shoo’s expression fell, and she glanced around the commune until her eyes alighted on a patch of shadow that, when Ayma spent a second looking at it, turned out to be a *big* Human male - much smaller than Warhorse and Baseball, but still huge by any other convention - in a dark shirt and dove gray trousers.
 Not a handsome specimen of the species, she decided, but then again muscles had a value all their own.
 Quite how somebody that large had just managed to fade himself into the background like that was a mystery.